Gå til hovedindhold

 • Understanding of vocation-related texts, and how you deal with them

-The interview will be conducted in English, and the texts will be in English.
+The admission interview will be conducted in English, and the texts will be in English.

 All interviews will be carried out online.

-Think about why you want to be a teacher.
+Furthermore, think about why you want to be a teacher.
 What is it that attracts you?
-What kind of teacher do you want to be?
+What kind of teacher do you want to become?
 What challenges are you prepared to tackle?

 Our concept for pre- and onboarding